thcollective/complete-software-development-programme/Backend/02-APIs/README.md

 And your server should be up and ready to serve.

 Do note that when you run the command above the process is always running until you manually stop it.
 The server job is to run 24/7 and serve requests from the client.
-To stop it, hit CTRL + C.
+To stop it, hit CTRL + C. Whenever you make a change to your server, you need to stop the server and run it again to reflect the changes.

 Download insomnia [here](https://insomnia.rest/) and test your API.
 ![Insomnia Screenshot](./assets/insomnia-snapshot.jpeg "Insomnia Screenshot")